Associative economics: Themes

-The idea of associative economics is often also the inspiration behind such things as community supported agriculture, ethical banking, social finance, community land trusts, and local currencies.
+The principles of associative economics have inspired community supported agriculture, ethical banking, social finance, community land trusts, and local currencies.

 Local and global

 Associative economics recognizes the central role of the individual entrepreneur and the inherent regulatory effect of face-to-face transactions between producers and consumers.
 At the same time, it sees that the economic organism has become truly global – has moved beyond national boundaries – so that when the economy is seen from a national perspective this is only partial and potentially harmful.
 Though within the context of a legislative and regulatory framework, the economy is best conducted not by the State but by those who are responsible for economic activities, potentially everyone working in association with one another rather than unto themselves.
 It has also been described as an "altruistic stakeholder-managed economy".

 This picture of an autonomously conducted economy belongs to Steiner's overall conception of the threefold nature of social life.